north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: currently working on it

+## QGIS to MXD ##
+SLYR does not have any support for converting QGIS projects to MXD.
+We only support converting QGIS  projects to the newer ArcGIS Pro formats, such as LYRX, MAPX and APRX.

+> Proposed solution: this functionality will not be developed

 ## Raster Catalog Layers ##
 A Raster catalog is a feature of ArcMap.
 Its ArcGIS Pro equivalent is mosaic datasets.